Shiawaseu/fluxus-key-bypasser/README.md

 ## To get it to work
  - Open the start url and complete the captcha, once it redirects you to the first linkvertise close the tab and run the program.
 Should work.
+  - Note: I am hopefully making a better workaround for this, expect an update soon.

 ## How to run (WINDOWS)
 - Download or clone this repo